 What is a particle?

 Examples for this are the electrons in a solid or atoms in a gas, but also all particles in the standard model of particles physics (our current most fundamental theory of nature).
-If you want, people are also some kind of big particle in the sense that we discuss below (and depending on their appetite more or less resemble the picture above).
+If you want, people are also some kind of big particle (and depending on their appetite more or less resemble the picture above).
 Particles have some characteristic properties, such as electric charge (which determines whether or not it interacts via the electric force with other particles) and mass (which roughly determines how quickly a particle propagates through the medium).
 Most importantly, they are stable, i.e. they do not decay into something else but stay as they are.
 This is why they are also often called the fundamantal particles because they cannot be split up into other constituents.
 In that sense they are the modern day physics variant of what the old Greeks called ἄτομος (átomos‚ undividable).

 Particles are social – they interact